Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • declaration byte offset (def_byte_offset)

-Then each other cached build re-resolves that location locally (byte_to_id) and collects matching references in that build.
+Then each other cached build re-resolves that location locally via byte_to_id(&build.nodes, def_abs_path, def_byte_offset) — note that byte_to_id takes the unwrapped nodes map from the build, not a full CachedBuild — and collects matching references in that build.

 One important detail: resolution prefers name_location over src for declarations when available, so cross-file matching lands on the symbol name itself rather than a broader declaration span.